-(b) Ammonium sulfate and ammonium phosphate based fertilizers
+(b) Ammonium sulphate, phosphate and nitratebased fertilizers

 181. Reference technique.
 The reference application technique is the surface application of ammonium sulfate and ammonium phosphate fertilizers.

 182. Several of the techniques described above for urea can also be used to reduce ammonia emissions from ammonium sulfate and ammonium phosphate based fertilizers.
 The highest risks occur when these fertilizers are applied on calcareous or other high pH soils.
 Category 1 techniques for ammonium sulphate and ammonium phosphate based fertilizers include: incorporation, injection, immediate irrigation and slow release fertilizers with polymer coatings on high-pH soils (subject to the result of trials).